joostiphone/Optiplex-9020-USFF-Hackintosh/README.md

+# THIS BUILD IS ARCHIVED AND NOT MAINTAINED ANYMORE
+Reason: not interesting for me anymore, because this chip is too old, hence I'm not updating this hackintosh anymore.
+I recommend to OCAuxiliaryTools to update OC and OpenCoreLegacyPatcher to get stuff working.

 # Optiplex-9020-USFF-Hackintosh
 This is my Hackintosh build using a Dell Optiplex 9020 Ultra Small Form Factor (in the Hackintosh community, also known as a OptiMac) using OpenCore.